-Guide.
-Additionally, the latest version of the Association of Pedestrian and Bicycle Professionals Bicycle Parking Guidelines may be referenced for guidance.

-Bicycle parking must be provided at no cost or fee to customers, visitors, employees, tenants, and residents.

-Each bicycle parking space must be two (2) feet by six (6) feet in size or the minimum required by the manufacturer of a bicycle rack or locker, whichever is more.

-c. c.
-Access

-- Areas designed for bicycle parking spaces must have a hard, stabilized surface. - Bicycle parking spaces must have at least one (1) access aisle at least five (5) feet wide to allow room for maneuvering.
-This access aisle must be kept free from obstructions. - Bicycle parking spaces must be accessible without moving another bicycle or lifting or carrying a bicycle over any steps or stairs. - iv.
-Outdoor access routes must be appropriately lighted to allow for safe nighttime d.
-Weather Protection e.
-Bicycle Racks

-When provided, weather protection must be permanent, designed to protect bicycles from rainfall, and provide no less than seven (7) feet of clearance above ground level.

 - i.
-All bike racks must: - (a) Be a fixed-in-place stand that is securely anchored to the ground; - (b) Provide support to the bicycle frame, allowing it to stand upright without the use of a kick-stand, and prevent the bicycle from falling over; - Be configured to provide two points of contact to allow locking of the frame and at least one wheel with a user-provided locking device; - Be constructed of materials that resist cutting, rusting, bending, or deformation; and - Be arranged in rows (with bicycles parked side-by-side) or in alignment (with bicycles parked end-to-end).

-f.
-Bicycle Lockers

-- All bicycle lockers must: - (a) Be securely anchored to the ground; - (b) Be configured to provide support to the bicycle, allowing it to stand upright without the use of a kick-stand, and - Be secured by means of a lockable door or, alternatively, configured internally to allow locking of the frame and at least one wheel with a user-provided locking device;
+All bicycle parking must be designed and constructed in accordance the provisions of this section and with the City of Somerville's Bicycle Parking Guide.
+Additionally, the latest version of the Association of Pedestrian and Bicycle Professionals Bicycle Parking Guidelines may be referenced for guidance. - ii.
+Bicycle parking must be provided at no cost or fee to customers, visitors, employees, tenants, and residents. - b. b.
+Size & Layout - i.
+Each bicycle parking space must be two (2) feet by six (6) feet in size or the minimum required by the manufacturer of a bicycle rack or locker, whichever is more. - c. c.
+Access - Areas designed for bicycle parking spaces must have a hard, stabilized surface. - Bicycle parking spaces must have at least one (1) access aisle at least five (5) feet wide to allow room for maneuvering.
+This access aisle must be kept free from obstructions. - iii.
+Bicycle parking spaces must be accessible without moving another bicycle or lifting or carrying a bicycle over any steps or stairs. - iv.
+Outdoor access routes must be appropriately lighted to allow for safe nighttime use. - d.
+Weather Protection - i.
+When provided, weather protection must be permanent, designed to protect bicycles from rainfall, and provide no less than seven (7) feet of clearance above ground level. - e.
+Bicycle Racks - i.
+All bike racks must: - (a) Be a fixed-in-place stand that is securely anchored to the ground; - (b) Provide support to the bicycle frame, allowing it to stand upright without the use of a kick-stand, and prevent the bicycle from falling over; - (c) Be configured to provide two points of contact to allow locking of the frame and at least one wheel with a user-provided locking device; - (d) Be constructed of materials that resist cutting, rusting, bending, or deformation; and - (e) Be arranged in rows (with bicycles parked side-by-side) or in alignment (with bicycles parked end-to-end). - f.
+Bicycle Lockers - i.
+All bicycle lockers must: - (a) Be securely anchored to the ground; - (b) Be configured to provide support to the bicycle, allowing it to stand upright without the use of a kick-stand, and - (c) Be secured by means of a lockable door or, alternatively, configured internally to allow locking of the frame and at least one wheel with a user-provided locking device; - g.
+Signage - If required bicycle parking is not visible from the street or principal entrance(s), a sign must be posted at the principal entrance(s) indicating the location of the parking.

-g.
-Signage

-If required bicycle parking is not visible from the street or principal entrance(s), a sign must be posted at the principal entrance(s) indicating the location of the parking.
 The D4-3 sign from the Manual on Uniform Traffic Control Devices (MUTCD) is recommended.